EPISODE 5 OF BETWEEN LIVES (S1):

 S1E5: Time to heal

-See how UNHCR provides health and medical support to people like Abdul, Fatima and their family in Za’atari Camp, Jordan.
+in Episode 5 of Between Lives, see how UNHCR provides health and medical support to people like Abdul, Fatima and their family in Za’atari Camp, Jordan.

 Assistant Public Health Officer Dina Jardenah explains how your support helps UNHCR to meet some of the huge challenges involved in keeping the camp healthy.

 Did you know that our teams need to provide whole variety of medical care, tending to pregnant women and infants, people with chronic illnesses, disabilities and mobility problems, as well as stopping viruses that spread rapidly in the young and very old?

 With 76,000 people to look after, and the potential of 76,000 different health needs, your support is providing vital medical care in Za’atari Camp in Jordan.

 You are also helping us to stop and contain deadly outbreaks of disease.
 If a virus like cholera or typhoid develops in the camp, there is the potential for it to quickly spiral out of control and claim many lives.
 In Za’atari, preventing disease is every bit as important as treating people who might already be ill.

 “Refugees are like everybody else: we all need medical care.”

 Health workers in the clinic where Dina works.
 Credit ©UNHCR/D.Azia Credit ©UNHCR/J.Kohler